 Different types of FISH:

-Depending upon the requirement of the researcher, different variations of the native FISH are available nowadays.
+Depending upon the requirement of the study, different variations of the native FISH are available nowadays.

-Flowcytometry FISH is a variation of FISH used for the quantification purpose which measures fluorescent emitted from every single cell is detected and measured.
+Flow cytometry FISH is a variation of FISH used for the quantification purpose which measures fluorescent emitted from every single cell detected and measured.